B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 • Delivery address (when different from billing)

-• Transaction category (goods, services, or both)
+• Transaction type (goods, services, or both)

 • VAT on debits indicator (when the supplier opted in)